meredithcat/Full-Stack-Python/README.md

 ### Projects

+**Note 1: Please reference the above schedule for project due dates.**

-**Note:** Project specs are listed below.
+**Note 2:** Project specs are listed below.
 For each project, the rubric (how you will be graded) is linked within each spec.
-A projet will not be considered complete unless it satisfies all of the the requirements as outlined in the spec.
+A project will not be considered complete unless it satisfies all of the the requirements as outlined in the spec.

 - [GIF Search](https://docs.google.com/document/d/1symUDRsZ1i2xf8F2mwAGFJtLjbOXqCj0JyrIgTtFNT0/edit?usp=sharing): Build a website that searches GIFs using the Tenor API
 - [Mad Libs](https://docs.google.com/document/d/1suR3hzqfGSL9o99rNbDrcU0N1Z47EREubP38IY4Ptuc/edit?usp=sharing): Build a mad libs game in your terminal using Python